Sjord/Sjord.github.io/_posts/2019-02-05-attacking-rsa.md

 To create a random key, a good cryptographic random number generator is required.
 Between 2006 and 2008 Debian had a [bug](https://www.debian.org/security/2008/dsa-1571) where the random number generator was improperly seeded, resulting in predictable keys.

+In the Debian branch of OpenSSL, a line was removed that seeded the random number generator, because it generated compiler warnings.
+This resulted in insufficiently random data to generate good keys, which means many keys are the same, even if they were generated on different systems.

 Demo: debian.pub

 ### e = 1

 Encryption is done by calculating _m<sup>e</sup>_.
 If _e_ = 1, this operation does nothing and the message is not encrypted.
+The message may still be padded but otherwise is just plain text and not encrypted at all.

 Demo: eone.pem

 ### Prime N

 Normally, two primes compose the modulus.
 However, you could also use three primes, or one prime.
 In the case of one prime, however, the private key is not very secret.
+Normally the chosen _p_ and _q_ are secret and you publish _N_, but in single-factor RSA you choose one number that you also publish.

 Demo: nprime.pem